This blog may contain affiliate links. Read our disclosure policy for more info.

 On your own adventure or on a guided wine tour you can explore the beautiful Gibbston Valley and try lots of different wines under the New Zealand sun.
 The best part is, almost all of the wineries have beautiful outdoor gardens to enjoy the views of the vines with a mountain backdrop.
 That’s why I love the Gibbston Valley as a summer activity.

-There are lots of different ways to explore the Gibbston Valley with the first and easiest on a guided wine tour.
+There are lots of different ways to explore the Gibbston Valley with the first and easiest on a guided wine tour from Queenstown.
 These tours usually cost around $200 NZD per person and include lunch, all your tasting fees, and transport.
 You can choose from a beer and wine tour (great if you have beer loves in your group) or a standard wine tour with snacks.

 The next way is on a hop-on-hop-off wine tour.
 These are really cheap and only include your transport so you can head off and travel at your own pace.
 The tour includes a map to help you plan your journey and they can recommend a heap of great wineries to visit.